mohit-1404/YoutubeClone/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is hosted on : Netlify
+To run on the local machine run [Netlify Link](youtube-clone-mohit2003.netlify.app).

 ## Available Scripts